4.1 Activities of Daily Living & Personal Care

 Oral hygiene prevents tooth decay, gum disease, and aspiration pneumonia.
 Provide it at least twice daily and after meals.

-• Dentures: Hold over a towel or water-filled basin while cleaning so they do not break if dropped.
-Store in cool (never hot) water or denture solution in a labeled cup.
+• Dentures: Hold them over a towel or a water-filled basin while cleaning so they do not break if dropped, use cool water, and store them in a labeled cup of cool water or denture solution — never hot water, which warps them.

-• Unconscious resident: Turn the head to the side so fluid drains out, use a small amount of solution, and use a padded tongue blade — never your fingers — to keep the mouth open.
-Provide oral care every 2 hours because the mouth dries out.
+• Unconscious resident: Turn the head to the side so fluid drains out, use only a small amount of solution on swabs, and use a padded tongue blade — never your fingers — to keep the mouth open.
+Because the mouth dries out, provide care every 2 hours.

 Grooming and Dressing

 Grooming includes hair care, shaving, and nail care.
-Shave in the direction of hair growth with a safety razor; an electric razor is required for residents on blood thinners.
+Shave in the direction of hair growth with a safety razor; an electric razor is required for a resident on blood thinners (anticoagulants) because of bleeding risk.
+Never use an electric razor near oxygen.

 The Affected-Side Rule

-For a resident with weakness or paralysis on one side (for example, after a stroke):
+For a resident with weakness or paralysis on one side (for example, hemiplegia after a stroke):

 • Dressing: put clothing on the weak (affected) side first.